TechPodx/Techpodx/README.md

 <h1 align="center">Hi 👋, I'm Rasintha</h1>

-<h3 align="center">'I am a tech-driven problem solver with a strong foundation in data analytics, RPA development, and modern web technologies.
-With hands-on experience automating business processes using UiPath, building responsive frontend applications with React, and applying machine learning tools for data-driven insights, I bring a versatile and practical skill set.</h3>
+<h3 align="center">Tech-driven problem solver with a strong foundation in data analytics and BI—Power BI (DAX, Power Query), SQL, Python, and Excel/VBA who builds clear, decision-ready dashboards and models.
+I also specialise in Data Science & Machine Learning using pandas, NumPy, SciPy, scikit-learn, and TensorFlow (with evaluation via cross-validation/AUC) and visualisation with matplotlib, applying practical modelling and feature engineering to turn messy data into reliable, actionable insights.
+I also develop clean, responsive React front-end tools when a lightweight UI is needed.</h3>

-<h3 align="center">I also have advanced knowledge of Excel and Power BI for data analysis and visualization.
-Over the years, I have supported cross functional teams in both freelance and collaborative roles, contributing to a wide range of projects, from streamlining administrative tasks through automation to delivering full-scale digital and analytical solutions.</h3>
+<h3 align="center">Beyond my core BI work, I’ve partnered with cross-functional teams—both freelance and in-house to turn open-ended business questions into practical analytical products.
+My projects have ranged from quick, ad-hoc analyses and lightweight prototypes to full deliveries with clear definitions, documentation, and stakeholder training.
+I focus on simplifying processes, improving reporting cadence, and packaging insights so they’re easy to adopt and sustain—helping teams cut manual effort and make faster, better decisions.</h3>

 <h3 align="center">I am passionate about leveraging technology to solve complex problems, optimize operations, and drive innovation.
 Continuously learning and exploring emerging trends in AI and automation, I aim to contribute to meaningful projects across data science, RPA, and web development, and I’m confident in my ability to adapt and deliver value in any tech-forward environment.</h3><br/>